Itelmens: Village structure

 Itelmens tended to settle along the various rivers of the Kamchatka Peninsula.
 At the time of the arrival of the first Cossacks to the peninsula, in the early 1650s, villages numbered between 200 and 300 residents, a number which had dwindled to 40 or 50 at most by the time of the composition of Steller's account in 1744.
-Each village was centered around a single patriarchal household.
+Each village was centred around a single patriarchal household.
 Generally, young men seeking marriage joined the village of their wife.
 When a village became too large to sustain itself, it was divided and a portion of the villagers would create a settlement at another point along the same river.
 Steller describes a great variation of dialects from river to river, as the Itelmens predominantly communicated with communities which shared the river.